hydrationdynamics/zeigen/README.md

 directory upon first program run.
 The query results are placed in a TSV file, with global stats to a JSON file.

+_Zeigen_ uses _rcsbsearch_ to query the PDB.
+Currently the _rcsbsearch_ package is broken, as it uses the obsolete v1 query. _Zeigen_ includes a copy of _rcsbsearch_ which has been patched for v2 queries.

 ## Requirements

 _Zeigen_ has been developed under Python 3.10 and